Brain cancer and other nervous system cancers begin when cells begin to grow uncontrollably and eventually form a mass, called a tumor.

 A dose of gamma radiation is directed by highly sophisticated computer technology to the tumor site, sparing the surrounding healthy tissue.

-Marshfield Clinic physicians have access to one of the only Gamma Knife units in the state through Marshfield Medical Center.
+Our physicians have access to one of the only Gamma Knife units in the state at Marshfield Medical Center in Marshfield, Wisconsin.

 This technology enables our physicians the ability to treat patients with tumors who would not have been able to be treated with other technologies.

-IMRT - Intensity Modulation Radiation Therapy (IMRT).
+IMRT - Intensity Modulation Radiation Therapy.
 This allows the radiation oncology team to:

 - Customize a patient's treatment to the size, shape and location of the tumor.